fortruce/phq9/README.md

 To run the application clone it locally, install the dependencies, and then start the webpack dev server.

+Note: Node must be installed to run the application.

 ```
 git clone http://github.com/fortruce/phq9.git
 npm install